mikolalysenko/mudb/README-toc.md

 `heldb` uses delta encoding to minimize bandwidth usage.
 In order for this to work it must buffer some number of past state observations.
 The number of these states which are stored can be configured to be arbitrarily large, and are visible to the user.
 This can be useful when implementing different types of latency hiding techniques like local perception filters.
 It also makes it easier to decouple rendering from state updates.

+## abstract sockets ##
+`heldb` communicates over a generic socket abstraction provided by `helnet`.  `helnet` sockets support both reliable and unreliable delivery.
+Unreliable delivery is used for state replication, while reliable delivery is used for messages.
+Unreliable delivery is generally faster than reliable delivery since it does not suffer from head-of-line blocking problems.
+For websocket servers, `helnet` emulates unreliable delivery using multiple websocket connections.

 ## schemas ##
 A schema is a type declaration for the interface between the client and server.
 Schemas in `heldb` are specified using the `helschema` module.
 Like [protocol buffers](FIXME) or [gRPC](FIXME), `helschema` uses binary serialized messages with a defined schema and makes extensive use of code generation.
 However, `heldb` departs from these systems in 3 important ways: